rankx034/final-project/README.md

 ![Undersampling](https://user-images.githubusercontent.com/75644168/170896930-bbac7c3a-07db-4ee7-888a-d1510c5add47.png)
 )

 Our model choice in the case is the Random Forest classifier with Oversampling techniques applied.
 Benefits to using a Random Forest classifier are that the model is robust against overfitting as well as it runs efficiently on large datasets such as ours.
-Some cons to this model specifically is that it has a low balanced accuracy score but high recall and precision scores which show not very many false negatived and false positives.
+Some cons to this model specifically is that it has a low balanced accuracy score but high recall and precision scores which show not very many false negatives and false positives.

 [Link to Presentation](https://docs.google.com/presentation/d/1KeeU3EgppuTGKXcuOER7i4_vZN0HvCgSK5DiS5jiEsY/edit#slide=id.g12edf083185_0_1 "Link to Presentation")